mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 ```

 Now we have a bootable system.
 We can now remove the installation media, reboot, and see our installation start up and then
-log in with the user we setup earlier.
+log in with the user we set up earlier.
 There isn't much installed in the way of packages, but you have a functional
 installation that was completed automated!

 ## Future Steps